EllisOllier/green-computing/README.md

 # A Next.JS website created to educate people about Green Computing
 ## Created as part of Industrial & Community Engagement unit for university

+### Goals achieved with project:
+- Develop a digital solution that can educate others on green computing
+- Course in Context (Full-Stack/ Website)

 ### List of Topics
 - Definition of Green Computing
 - Importance and Benefits